 - Melt butter or coconut oil in a skillet.
 Add the cauliflower and cook over medium heat for 5-10 minutes or until the riced cauliflower has softened a bit.
 Add salt while frying.

 - You can also cook the grated cauliflower in the microwave.
 Put it in a glass bowl, cover with plastic wrap, and microwave it for 5-6 minutes.
 Mix in the butter or coconut oil and let it melt.

 - In a small bowl, whisk together the remaining sesame oil, the coconut aminos, hot sauce, garlic, and ginger.
 Drizzle over the chicken and veggies and toss to combine.

 - Sprinkle with sesame seeds and serve over cauliflower rice.

 Sheet pan dinners are all the rage right now and it’s easy to see why.
 They incorporate the full meal on a single pan and it all gets cooked together in the oven.
-There’s no need for cooking your protein and your vegetables separately and dirtying multiple dishes.
+There’s no need to cook your protein and your vegetables separately and dirty multiple dishes.

 I’ve found that cooking the food directly on the pan, rather than covering it with parchment or aluminum foil, allows the meat and the veggies to cook through a bit faster and to brown nicely.
 As long as you use plenty of oil, the food won’t stick.